Frequently Asked Questions

 Do the children carry everything they need in a small backpack each day?
 What exactly does the backpack include?

 Children bring a small backpack with a reusable water bottle/canteen, a snack (which for some children is more like lunch!), and an unlined nature journal.
 They keep a change of clothes in our waterproof box in the forest classroom, as well as a camping mug for tea.
-If your child requires life-saving medication (such as an Epi-Pen), you would note that on the health form and teachers will securely carry it.
+If your child requires life-saving medication (such as an Epi-Pen), please note that on the health form and teachers will securely carry it.
 You can find detailed information about supplies and gear in the Family Handbook.

 How should I dress my child?

 It is crucial that children dress appropriately for the weather, so be on the lookout for our Gear Guide when you register.
 This means dressing in layers so we can peel them off when we’re hot or layer them on if there is a chill.
 This also means knowing what to wear in cold and wet weather to ensure your child is comfortable, safe, and ready to explore.
-We provide a special document called Gear Up for Outdoor Exploration with specific recommendations.
+We provide a special document called Gearing Up for Outdoor Exploration with specific recommendations.

 This wonderful book explores the importance of outdoor learning for children in all weather.
 There’s No Such Thing as Bad Weather: A Scandinavian Mom’s Secrets for Raising Healthy, Resilient, and Confident Kids by Linda Akeson McGurk.